AliSharif12354/OpenCV_Algorithms/README.md

 # OpenCV_Algorithms
 Author: Ali Hassan Sharif

-Purpose: To implement knowledge gained from computer vision course at Carleton University.
+Purpose: To implement knowledge gained from computer vision course.

 Algorithms you will find in this project:
 Edge Detection using non maximum suppression.